 Yes…really.
 This is a very important piece of the style sense puzzle and it will become clear to you only if you do this literally.
 So set aside some time if you have a very full closet!

-When I went through this exercise I laid each piece on my bed until the closet was empty, then considered each one individually.
+When I went through this exercise I placed each piece on my bed until the closet was empty, then considered each one individually.
 If you have an extensive wardrobe consider doing this in two or even three sections.

 Put back only the clothes/accessories that make you feel good and confident and pretty when you wear them.
 Usually you will make this decision quickly as you look at each article of clothing (or accessory or shoe) because you will have an emotional connection to it.
 It’s a yes or a no. If you have to ponder and agonize over the decision, it is a no.